Security Briefs: Plot

 Vince (Adrian Grenier), Drama (Kevin Dillon) and Turtle (Jerry Ferrara) are annoyed by the Israeli security team.
 They leave the mansion to meet with Frank Darabont over the film, calling Eric (Kevin Connolly) to meet them up.
 However, Ashley (Alexis Dziena) is suspicious of Eric's phone calls.

 Ari (Jeremy Piven) has Lloyd (Rex Lee) listen to a call between him and Adam Davies (Jordan Belfi).
-He then humilliates Adam by putting him into contact with his client, Zac Efron, who is angry about a joke that Adam made about a planned marketing strategy.
+He then humiliates Adam by putting him into contact with his client, Zac Efron, who is angry about a joke that Adam made about a planned marketing strategy.
 Efron then states he is signing with Ari, infuriating Adam.
 Later, Adam calls Lloyd, offering him his desired position of agent if he joins him.
 Lloyd declines the offer, although he expresses frustration that Ari is not stopping with the hazing and even refuses to say if he is keeping his promise.
 While Lloyd drives Ari's car, he gets into a heated argument with Ari over the phone, which culminates with the car accidentally getting rear-ended.
 Fed up, Lloyd quits and leaves the car, infuriating Ari.

 While on UCLA, Turtle is approached by sorority girls and decides to spend time with them.
 Drama, meanwhile, decides to track the stalker, finding that he frequents a store that he also usually visits.
 However, Turtle calls Drama and Vince to reveal that the sorority girls were responsible for the robbery, as they wanted to steal Jamie-Lynn Sigler's underwear.
 Ashley visits Eric at his office, where she expresses jealousy over his female assistant.
 The episode ends as Ari is introduced to his new assistant, Craig (Sterling Sulieman).